This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • In a 4 quart kettle, combine the 2 cups milk, heavy cream, sugar, corn syrup, and salt.
 Whisk to combine.
 Bring to a simmer over medium-low heat, 5-8 minutes.

-• While heating, whisk together the remaining 2 tbsp milk, egg yolks, and cornstarch.
+• While the mixture is heating, in a separate bowl, whisk together the remaining 2 tbsp milk, egg yolks, and cornstarch.

 • When the milk and cream mixture begins to simmer throughout, remove from the heat and slowly whisk in the cornstarch slurry.
 Return to medium-low heat and whisk until simmering throughout and slightly thickened, about 1 minute.